Postnatal depression

 • Grow your support network.
 You could try local groups for new parents.
 Your midwife or health visitor may be able to give you information on these.
 Ask someone to go with you if you find it difficult at first.
 There are also online parenting communities you can join.

-• Make time for things you enjoy, even if it’s just a few minutes to read a book or watch TV.
+• Make time for things you enjoy, even taking a few minutes to read a book or watch TV can help.

-• Try to stick to a healthy balanced diet and regular meals, even if you don’t really feel like eating.
+• Try to eat a healthy balanced diet and eat regularly, even if you don’t really feel like eating, having a little bit of something can keep your energy levels up.

-• Try to get some regular, gentle exercise.
+• If you can, get regular, gentle exercise.
 Even just a walk in the fresh air with your baby can help.

 • Don’t use alcohol or drugs to cope with your feelings – they will make your depression worse.